9 Oct 2025

 Lamination challenges in croissant dough production often arise from differences in consistency between dough and fat, which can be reduced with Mimetic when used as advised.

 Sunset Glaze is a clean label, vegan-friendly alternative to egg wash.
-It adds shine and color to croissants, brioche, and more, without the allergen risk or price volatility of eggs.
+It adds shine and golden color to croissants, brioche, and more, without the allergen risk or price volatility of eggs.

 Together, Kimo Lamination, Mimetic, Sunset Glaze, and our wide range of fillings give industrial bakers the tools to keep frozen croissants looking and tasting like freshly baked ones, reduce waste from defects such as volume loss or lamination issues, and streamline production with ingredients designed for the demands of industrial croissant production.